How to Monitor and Analyze WordPress Hosting Performance

 Cloudways offers analytics tools that let you monitor and analyze server and application activities.

-You can track HTTPS requests, bots traffic, CPU usage, bandwidth, RAM, 404 hits, etc.
+You can track HTTPS requests, bot traffic, CPU usage, bandwidth, RAM, 404 hits, etc.

 Cloudways Cloud Hosting Platform - Server monitoring tool - data

 Next, you need to analyze website performance on various devices, including desktops, tablets, and smartphones.
-This is crucial because, often, a web page will perform excellently on desktops but averagely or even poorly on mobile devices.
+This is crucial because a web page often performs excellently on desktops but average or even poorly on mobile devices.

 If you had focused solely on desktop performance results, you’d be missing important details or opportunities to optimize for mobile users.
 Use tools like Page Speed Insights, which test both versions of your site (desktop and mobile) and provide specific recommendations for improvements.